Skip to Content

 18. Mt Pauanui Track

 Mt Pauanui Track is definitely one of the best things to do in the Coromandel region.
 This 5.1 km (3.1 miles) loop trail is rated as moderate, although many who’ve completed the trail would describe it as challenging.
-This trail is so challenging because it’s a steep climb to the top (you will gain 384 meters in elevation), and the trail has many exposed rocks and tree roots that are quite a trip hazard.
+This trail is so challenging because it’s a steep climb to the top (you will gain 384 meters/1,260 feet in elevation), and the trail has many exposed rocks and tree roots that are quite a trip hazard.

 The track starts from the end of Pauanui Beach Road, or alternatively, you can start at Cave Bay, which is a slightly easier climb but still challenging.
 It will take about 2 hours to complete Mt Pauanui Track.